iportilla/5350-mlops/TEACHING_PROMPTS.md

 ## Phase 2: Containerization

 **Prompt 4:**
-> "perfect,next let's a deployment with docker, create Dockerfile and folder structure"
+> "perfect,next let's create a deployment with docker, create Dockerfile and folder structure"

 *   **Goal**: Reproducibility & Deployment.
 *   **Outcome**: Reorganizing into a `src` directory, creating a `Dockerfile` and `requirements.txt`.